gansm/finalcut/doc/getting-started.md

 ```bash
 make
 ```
-The application *my-dialog* is now generated.
+The executable (*my-dialog*) is created.

 #### Use CMake to compile the application

-Follow the CMake instruction file as outlined below.
+Follow the CMake build script as outlined below.

 **File:** *CMakeLists.txt*
 ```cmake